Moving beyond averages: uncertainty and variability analysis in industrial ecology

 - Given this we can compare uncertain results: which is more reliable?

 - We can talk about uncertainty of comparisons: how sure are we that A > B?

 - Identifying the source of uncertainty can guide further data collection to reduce it.

-- Extreme cases tell us about the probability of reaching critical values and
+- Extreme cases tell us about the probability of reaching critical values and benchmarks.

 Leo then presented some examples of different ways uncertainty has been communicated and how they address one or more of these outcomes: see his slides for details.